andrewmogan/confmodel/docs/README.md

 **ResourceBase** is an abstract class describing an item that can be disabled directly.
 It has the method `disabled()` which can be called by application code to determine if the object should be considered disabled for this session.
-The disablng logic calls the virtual `is_disabled()` method to determine the state of the Resource.
+The [disabling logic](#the-resource-disabled-logic) calls the virtual `is_disabled()` method to determine the state of the Resource.
 The implementation provided by the base class just checks that the object itself is not in the list of disabled objects.
-Derived classes can reimplement this method with whatever logic is needed to determine the state of the object, for example the **ResourceSetDisableAND** class provides an implementation that ANDs together the state of all of its contained objects.
+Derived classes can re-implement this method with whatever logic is needed to determine the state of the object, for example the **ResourceSetDisableAND** class provides an implementation that ANDs together the state of all of its contained objects.